 To ensure quality research and safeguard study participants, DAIDS requires that all HPTN studies be conducted in accordance with GCLP.
-The LC also requires that applicable laboratory personnel receive GCLP training prior to conducting study-related procedures and every three years thereafter or as designated.
+The LC also requires that key laboratory personnel receive GCLP training prior to involvement in a HPTN study.
 Training of all HPTN key laboratory staff is facilitated through the provision of regional GCLP training as well as through an online training program.